To achieve a complete multimedia experience when browsing this web site please install the latest Adobe Flash Player plug-in.

-Children’s book week is the longest running children's festival in Australia, and celebrated its 65th birthday in 2010.
-Schools and public libraries all over Australia spend a week celebrating books, and Australian authors and illustrators develop all kinds of activities relating to the year’s theme to highlight the importance of reading.
+Children’s book week, run by the Children's Book Council of Australia is the longest running children's festival in Australia.
+Schools and public libraries all over Australia spend the week celebrating books and teachers and libraries develop all kinds of activities relating to the year’s theme to highlight the joy of reading.

-Australian and overseas book awards for children's and young adult literature can promote an interest in reading.
+Australian and overseas book awards for children's and young adult literature can be used by teachers to promote an interest in reading.
 Awards include literary awards judged by adults, and children's choice awards in which children vote for their favourite title.
 Major literary awards for adults may be of interest to senior literature students and teachers.

 Many school libraries run a range of literature promotion activities to encourage individual responses and group discussions.
 This includes activities such as book clubs, book raps, graffitti walls, graphic novels, literature circles, picture book responses and/or readers' theatre.